German forces encircled the channel ports

 British citizens living in Belgium and northern France desperately

 sought ways of escaping before it was too late.
-There
+The traditional lace

-British firms in Calais employing British citizens.
+were several British firms in Calais.
 Courtaulds viscose

 rayon factory extruded molten rayon through spinnerettes to produce

 multi filament fibres and